turingschool/front-end-curriculum/projects/Fitlit-part-two.md

 ---

 ### Project demo video
-* Instead of live demo with the instructor you are required to make a video and present that during watch demo party.
+* Instead of live demo with the instructor you are required to make a video and send that to your PM.
 * You can find the instructions [here](https://frontend.turing.edu/projects/project-demo-pair.html){:target='blank'}

 ---